Dashboard Themes

 Modify specific blocks

-For cases where you want to style a specific block quickly or override the global dashboard theme for a block, you can then directly define the theme inside a block:
+To style a specific block or override the dashboard theme for it, define the theme inline:

 Dashboard ecommerce_dashboard {